General Sign Permit & Fee Information

 A one-time renewal of 30 days is permitted upon approval of the Zoning Administrator or designee.

-Applications for Temporary Sign Permits must be accompanied by two sets of plans demonstrating the size and placement of the sign.
+Applications for Temporary Sign Permits must be accompanied by the associated fee along with two sets of plans demonstrating the size and placement of the sign.